amckinney/terraform-provider-vellum/CONTRIBUTING.md

 }
 ```

-We can refactor the terraform provider to support additional data source parameters in a few simple steps.
+We can refactor the terraform provider to support additional data source parameters in a couple simple steps.

 #### 1. Inspect the base data source